beastmond/whoami/README.md

 I live in Denver with my family and 2 dogs.
 I enjoy downhill skiing, technology advancements, and geeking out with FIRST and just for fun.

-# Me at Work
+## Me at Work

 I love developing peoples abilities to deliver code faster, cleaner, and having great time while doing it.
 I enjoy building strong collaborative teams, hands-on-keyboard or off.

-I strive for symmathesy - check it out -> (https://norabateson.wordpress.com/2015/11/03/symmathesy-a-word-in-progress/ "Symmathesy").
+I strive for symmathesy - check it out -> [Symmathesy](https://norabateson.wordpress.com/2015/11/03/symmathesy-a-word-in-progress/ "Symmathesy").

-Interested in more of my background - Here I am on LinkedIn: (https://www.linkedin.com/in/benjamineastmond "LinkedIn")
+Interested in more of my background: [Me On LinkedIn](https://www.linkedin.com/in/benjamineastmond "LinkedIn")